01 of 08

 The Basque Country, in the north of Spain, is a lot cooler and wetter than, say, Andalusia.
-Even though it is on the same lattitude as the Côte d'Azur in France, the cold Atlantic ocean does things to the climate that the lucky Mediterraneans can't imagine.
+Even though it is on the same latitude as the Côte d'Azur in France, the cold Atlantic ocean does things to the climate that the lucky Mediterraneans can't imagine.

 But when to come to the Basque depends largely on what you want to do.
 San Sebastian's beach is very nice and I've seen sunbathers there on a (uncharacteristically warm) New Year's Eve, but you wouldn't want to depend on a suntan apart from during peak season (July and August).
 But if surfing is your thing, then you'll want to avoid the summer months, as the surfing season runs from Autumn until Spring.

 Luckily, there are plenty of things to do indoors - such as visit the Guggenheim or sample great tapas - for when it rains.

 In and close to the Basque Country you'll find the following annual events.
 The region is particularly known for its jazz and film festivals.